danieljames/boost-tasks/README.md

 1. Clone this repo.
 2. Install the dependencies using `composer install`.
-3. Create a `config.neon` configuration file in this directory, using [Neon](http://ne-on.org/) synatx.
+3. Create a `config.neon` configuration file in the 'var' directory, using [Neon](http://ne-on.org/) synatx.

 Example configuration file:

     # Path to directory where script stores data
+    # (Paths resolve relative to config file)
-    data: ../update-data
+    data: data

     # GitHub login details
     # (remember to restrict read permissions).